 THE FAMOUS FIVE MUSICAL – SMUGGLER’S GOLD, 1995

 This is not technically a TV show or a film, but as it comes on DVD I thought I should include it anyway.
-It is a filmed performance from during the musical’s run.
+It is a filmed performance from during the musical’s run, and I have reviewed it here.

 There were four sets of children playing the character throughout the musical’s run but only one set feature on the DVD.